westonruter/layout-stabilized-video-block/README.md

 The fix in this plugin is the same that has been proposed in PR [#52185](https://github.com/WordPress/gutenberg/issues/52185) for Gutenberg.

+See blog post with full writeup: [Eliminating Layout Shifts in the Video Block](https://weston.ruter.net/2025/06/05/eliminating-layout-shifts-in-the-video-block/).

 ## Installation ##

 1. Download the plugin [ZIP from GitHub](https://github.com/westonruter/layout-stabilized-video-block/archive/refs/heads/main.zip) or if you have a local clone of the repo, run `npm run plugin-zip`.